R4VILKHGB/R4VILKHGB/README.md

 ## Software Developer | Data Scientist
 I'm a computer science graduate from the University of British Columbia with a strong passion for software development and data analysis.
 My work focuses on building user-centric software that blends innovation with functionality.
 Over the past few years, I’ve gained hands-on experience in data analysis, web development, and design—both through academic projects and real-world applications.

-One of my most impactful experiences was contributing to **Spacey's (Stratospheric Polarization Analysis for Calculating Electromagnetic Yaw)** as part of the CAN-SBX 2023–2024 Canadian Stratospheric Balloon Experiment Design Challenge.
-Our team developed a unique payload to be launched into the stratosphere, where I engineered a system using a Raspberry Pi Pico to track payload rotation via electromagnetic fields—successfully tested during our launch on June 24 at the Timmins Victor M. Power Airport.
-This project was supported by CEDS-EEDS Canada and the Canadian Space Agency.

 - 👀 I’m interested in deep learning and data analysis.
 - 🌱 I’m currently exploring advanced AI and creative applications of machine learning.
 - ⚡ Fun fact: I’ve been drawing since I could hold a pencil—charcoal is my favorite medium.
 I also enjoy digital design and am proficient in Adobe Photoshop.